amar-1999/React-Native-ToDo-App/README.md

 `npm install -g expo-cli`

+Install all necessary libraries

+`npm install @react-navigation/native`

+`npm install @react-navigation/native-stack`

+`expo install react-native-screens react-native-safe-area-context`

-Then run the following commands to create a new React Native project called "Your_ProjectName":
+Then run the following commands to create a new React Native project with "Your_ProjectName":

 `expo init Your_ProjectName`